cloudfoundry/bosh_exporter/README.md

 ### Cloud Foundry

-The broker can be deployed to an already existing [Cloud Foundry][cloudfoundry] environment:
+The exporter can be deployed to an already existing [Cloud Foundry][cloudfoundry] environment:

 ```bash
 $ git clone https://github.com/cloudfoundry-community/bosh_exporter.git